society's two publications depends upon its readers for the majority of the photos

 electronic images, you may send your text along with them on a

-CD.
-Another option is to use the cloud, such as Dropbox or
+media.
+Another option is to share using the cloud, such as

 Google Drive.
-If using the cloud, contact our Editor via email
+If using a cloud sharing service, contact our Editor via email

 how you did the project, or tell the reader how to do it,

 in simple, clear, and direct language.
 Use photos and drawings